Anna Foerster: Career

+She served as director of photography on Anonymous (2011) and White House Down (2013).
+On Anonymous, she was one of the first directors to use the ARRI Alexa camera system, using a prototype provided by ARRI.

 Foerster made her feature film directing debut with the action horror film Underworld: Blood Wars (2016).

 In 2016, J. J. Abrams and his production company Bad Robot hired Foerster to direct Lou, a thriller about a mother trying to recover her abducted child.
+Lou would release in 2022.